jaolsen7/plant-swap/README.md

 Video demonstrating mobile-responsive navbar and pages:
 ![demo-gif](demo.gif)

-## Installation

-Heroku deployment no longer working...must clone application and run locally. :(

 ## Usage

-Navigate to the live Heroku application for immediate use.
-Otherwise, fork the github repo, follow the next section's instructions.
+Heroku deployment no longer working...must clone application and run locally :( To use, fork the github repo, follow the next section's instructions.

 ## Technology